-Working !

-lems are only going to worsen.
+need to be installed and Working

+Now with another 10 storey build our water problems ar ding (likely 80 - 100 more units) re only going to worsen.

-We should not incur water problems as we a
+We should not incur water problems as we are

 having.
+We should not incur water problems as we are

-Can you guarantee that a pressure any further ? a new large building next door will not affect our water
+Can you guarantee that a new la pressure any further ? arge building next door will not affect our water

 Thank you.
 I await your reply.

 CB12 Attachment: Yes

 CB12 Attachment: Yes

+Hi

-Hi reaching out to clarify the property and what portions we
+Hi ng out to clarify the property and what portions were